otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 originally written by Jonathan Pritchard and colleagues that uses Bayesian stochastic models of multi-locus genotype data.
 The package was written to estimate the distribution and abundance of genetic variation within and among populations.

+• [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) - FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

 ### Citations and Readings
 **Protocols for running a Stacks analysis**